 Keep Furniture And Appliances Intact

-Despite its size and/or small space, tiny homes are actually safe living spaces.
+Despite its size, tiny homes are actually safe living spaces.
 So long as you equip your abode with safety must-haves, you’re good to go.

-According to Tiny house builder, Rich Daniels, if you chose to live in a tiny home, one of the most important things for safety is incorporating sturdy railings to your stairs or ladders leading upstairs or to your loft area.
+According to Tiny house builder, Rich Daniels, one of the things that keep your tiny home safe is incorporating sturdy railings to your stairs or ladders.

-You should also consider installing a large window as another emergency exit, so you can easily escape when the situation calls for it.
+You should also consider installing a large window so you can easily escape when the situation calls for it.
 You may also improve the air inside your tiny home by installing a wall-mounted propane tank or gas stoves.

 Generally, most tiny homes are built around combustible materials.
 Therefore, to prevent accidents, improving your ventilation system prevents fire hazards from destroying your tiny home.